-Originally launched in Orlando, Florida (USA) back in 1992, and now relaunched in 2025 (in Orlando, again) for a brand-new era, Trans Con is a pop-focused record label that is all about discovering and developing the next generation of standout recording artists.
-We are honored to be distributed worldwide, exclusively, by Cheiron Music Group (CMG), itself one of the greatest pop music names/brands (by way of the iconic Cheiron Studios) throughout all of history, if not THE greatest, and we are thrilled to be CMG's "go-to" Pop label.
-Our Pop Legacy If you grew up on late 1990s and early-2000s Pop, chances are Trans Continental Records had a big hand in your playlist.
-Founded in 1992 by Lou Pearlman, we helped launch global icons like the Backstreet Boys, NSYNC, O-Town, and some others—artists who literally changed the sound of pop music.
+Our Pop Legacy If you grew up on late 90s and early-2000s Pop, chances are Trans Continental Records had a big hand in your favorite playlist.
+Founded in Orlando in 1992 by Lou Pearlman, we helped launch global icons like the Backstreet Boys, *NSYNC, O-Town, and some others—artists who literally changed the sound of pop music.
+Tim Coons, the President of CMG, was the original music producer for both the Backstreet Boys and *NSYNC during his early years working for Trans Continental Records, and he continues to produce music for the label to this very day.
 But let’s be real—our past is far from perfect.
-In 2007, after Lou was arrested for running a massive Ponzi scheme (yep, over half a billion dollars, perhaps more), the label shut down.
-The scheme was mostly tied to the other entities Lou ran under the “Trans Continental” name and umbrella of companies (i.e. Trans Continental Airlines, Trans Continental Talent, etc.), but the fallout hit the label hard.
-There were also some sordid (and disputed) allegations (though never proven in a court of law) of inappropriate misconduct of a personal nature on the part of Lou himself, as well as a few very well-documented legal battles on the business side of things between Lou and some of the artists with Trans Con at the time, most notably with the Backstreet Boys and NSYNC, respectively, throughout much of 1999.
-Overall, it was simply a tough ending to what had been an incredible run for the record label itself.
-Lou passed away in 2016, and while he was behind some legendary music moments, he also left behind a complicated legacy to say the least.
-We are not here to gloss over or simply ignore that reality, just the opposite in fact, but we are here to move forward with honesty, passion, and a renewed focus on what really matters when it comes to the label itself, both now and in the future, that being its music and artists.
-A Fresh Start Fast forward to January 1, 2025: Trans Continental Records is officially back in business.
-Under brand-new ownership and leadership, we've picked up where we left off—but with a whole new mindset.
-We have brought in a team that is mostly new, plus a few familiar (and highly key) faces from our glory days—people who helped build the label’s success the first time around and had absolutely zero involvement in any of the shady stuff, having been victims of it themselves in various ways.
-We are currently in the process of rebuilding the Trans Con brand with honesty, transparency, passion, and a whole lot of creativity.
-No gimmicks, no drama, no scams, no nonsense—just great music with some very talented people behind it.
-The Next Era Starts Now We are here to honor the music that made us iconic, as well as support the voices that will help shape the future of pop music moving forward.
-Whether you're a big-time fan of Trans Con's glory days, or if you're just discovering us now, YOU are part of the next chapter.
-Expect big things.
-Expect great Pop.
-And most of all, expect something both real and authentic to the Trans Con music brand.
-Welcome back to Trans Continental Records.
-Let’s make history-altering pop music upon the world's stage—once again! |
+In 2007, after Lou was arrested for running a massive Ponzi scheme (yep, over half a billion dollars, perhaps more), the label's day-to-day operations were thrown into complete chaos and then suspended for quite some time.
+The aforementioned Ponzi scheme was mostly tied to the other entities Lou ran under the “Trans Continental” name and umbrella of companies (i.e. Trans Continental Airlines, Trans Continental Talent, etc.), but the fallout hit Trans Continental Records hard and caused many years of uncertainty while the label's future hung in the balance until ultimately being rescued and legally revived by longtime music executive, Christopher "Rocket" Pasquin, Chairman & CEO of CMG and the man who helped launch the commercial career of superstar recording artist and vocalist, Anthony Gargiula, among others.
+Christopher serves as CEO & Chief Music Officer of Trans Continental Records, where he, along with the label's team, helps to discover and cultivate the careers of highly talented young Pop recording artists.
+Lou passed away in 2016, and while he was the man behind some legendary music moments, he also left behind a complicated legacy to say the least.
+We are not here to gloss over or simply ignore that reality, just the opposite in fact, but we are here to move forward with honesty, passion, and a renewed focus on what really matters when it comes to the label itself, the music and artists.
+The Iconic Legacy Continues We are here to continue honoring the music that made us iconic, as well as support the voices that will help shape the future of pop music moving forward.
+Whether you're a big-time fan of Trans Con's glory days from yesteryear, or if you're just discovering us now, YOU are part of this next chapter.
+Always expect big things, always expect great Pop, and most of all, always expect something both real and authentic to the Trans Continental Records brand. |

 Lou Pearlman (third in from left) poses with O-Town, a boy band that he created during the first ever season of the hit television show, "Making the Band", which aired nationally in the USA on the ABC television network during the Spring and Summer of 2000.
 Following the conclusion of the show that season, O-Town was officially formed and subsequently signed to Trans Continental Records, where they then went on to have some solid commercial success in the music industry over the next few years.